 The Rosa Cahn Hartman Prize in Psychology is presented to seniors for excellence in psychology.
 Prior to the establishment of Newcomb-Tulane College in 2005, it was awarded to a senior from the women's undergraduate college (Newcomb College).
-Past recipients of the award are Shannon Fuller and Megan McFarland (2000), Lisa DeLise and Jenene Roberto (2001), Erica Tannenbaum(2002), Brooke Barbera (2003), Tara Mathews (2004), Lindsay Bell and Ashley Newton (2005), Sarah Vetter (2006), Jessica Siegel (2007), Nichole Kanopoulous (2008), Thomas Eskew and Jayda Batchelder (2009), Kelly Caravella (2010), Stephanie Molina and Cassandra Lenz (2011), Sophia Olton-Webster, Ashlei Peterson and Emma Ross (2012), Nicolette Guillou (2013) and Claire Burns and Mackenzie Shade (2014), and Maryann Thompson and Melanie Moulder (2015), and Laura Sutherland and Sara Margolies (2016).
+Past recipients of the award are Shannon Fuller and Megan McFarland (2000), Lisa DeLise and Jenene Roberto (2001), Erica Tannenbaum(2002), Brooke Barbera (2003), Tara Mathews (2004), Lindsay Bell and Ashley Newton (2005), Sarah Vetter (2006), Jessica Siegel (2007), Nichole Kanopoulous (2008), Thomas Eskew and Jayda Batchelder (2009), Kelly Caravella (2010), Stephanie Molina and Cassandra Lenz (2011), Sophia Olton-Webster, Ashlei Peterson and Emma Ross (2012), Nicolette Guillou (2013), Claire Burns and Mackenzie Shade (2014), and Maryann Thompson and Melanie Moulder (2015), and Laura Sutherland and Sara Margolies (2016).
 A partial list of recipients since the 1970s can be found here.

 The Senior Scholar is awarded annually to the most outstanding graduating Psychology major in the Honors Program.
 Past recipients are Leah Newkirk and Meredith Cohn (2000), Rebecca Batista and Justin Springer (2001), Katherine Shepard and Stacy Turner (2002), Ashley Babendure and Elizabeth Weeks (2003), Nicole Kaban (2004), Sara Debus and Sarah Covert (2005), Rebecca Ostrich (2006), Nicole Thieler (2007), Jenna Rosen and Lauren Ruth (2008), Gino Mortillaro (2009), William Benson and Lauren Peterson (2010), Erin Hedemann and Caroline Tipler (2011), Dhruv Gupta and Yingjia Wan (2012), Carolyn Kaufman (2013), Erin Albert (2014), Stephanie Aaron and Nicole Lentini (2015), and Anneke Olson and Laura Perry (2016).